Othmane-data/Spotify_Dashboard_by_SQL/README.md

 order by 2 desc
 ```

-__Retrieve the track names that have been streamed on Spotify more than YouTube.__
+__10. Retrieve the track names that have been streamed on Spotify more than YouTube.__

 ```sql
 select *